HGergo98/odin-recipies/README.md

-# This repo is created to complete TOP(The Odin Project) HTML Foundations Recipies Project
+# TOP(The Odin Project) HTML Foundations, Recipies Project

+## This repo is created for complete the tasks